vippsas/vipps-woocommerce/readme.txt

 == Changelog ==
 = 2025-10-xx version 5.0.6 =
 New feature for deleting all settings when deactivating plugin (under settings/advanced).
+Changed loading of certain web component scripts to async.

 = 2025-09-30 version 5.0.5 =
 Handle edge-case for rounding of shipping prices in checkout and express